Waikiki Natatorium War Memorial: Current state

 Located in Honolulu, at the shore west of Kapiʻolani Park and completed in 1927, the natatorium was built in the Hawaiian Beaux-Arts architectural style.
 The entrance to the memorial includes an arch featuring four stone eagles typical of this style.

-Inside the memorial is a 100 meter by 40 meter salt water swimming pool.
+Inside the memorial is a 100-meter by 40-meter saltwater swimming pool.
 In the opening ceremonies on August 24, 1927, the local Olympic gold medal holder Duke Kahanamoku made the first swim (it was his birthday).

-In the following swim meet, world record holder Johnny Weissmuller won the 100, 400 and 800 meter events, and Buster Crabbe (also local) won the 1500 meters.
+In the following swim meet, world record holder Johnny Weissmuller won the 100, 400 and 800-meter events, and Buster Crabbe (also local) won the 1500 meters.

 After the attack on Pearl Harbor in 1941, the natatorium was taken over by the US Army and used for training during World War II.
 In 1949 it was refurbished and turned over to the City and County of Honolulu on July 1, 1949.
 Its condition deteriorated, and was officially closed in 1963, but continued to be used.

-It was added to the National Register of Historic Places listings in Oahu on August 11, 1980 as site 80001283.
+It was added to the National Register of Historic Places listings in Oahu on August 11, 1980, as site 80001283.

 There have been several proposals to demolish the structure, while others argue for its preservation and repair.

-For generations, the natatorium was a popular recreational gathering center for local residents and tourists.
+For generations, the natatorium was a popular recreational gathering center for residents and tourists.
 However, it closed to the public in 1979 due to safety concerns and city council political support has oscillated between renovation and demolition of the structure.

-2018-2019 Renovation and reopening draft study
+2018–2019 Renovation and reopening draft study

-In 2018-2019, the City and County of Honolulu began a study to see about reopening the memorial, which has been closed to the public since approximately 1979.
-The draft study is available online and allows the city to proceed with research on alternatives that will allow the memorial to be brought into a usable condition and to resolve hazards which prevent the memorial from being a proud representation and tribute to WW1 veterans.
+In 2018–2019, the City and County of Honolulu began a study to see about reopening the memorial, which has been closed to the public since approximately 1979.
+The draft study is available online and allows the city to proceed with research on alternatives that will allow the memorial to be brought into a usable condition and to resolve hazards that prevent the memorial from being a proud representation and tribute to WW1 veterans.

 The EIS study notes the "significant and adverse" socio-cultural impact if no action is taken to improve the dilapidated structure.
-The city mayor estimates the preferred option of renovation to cost around $25.6 million USD.
+The city mayor estimates the preferred option of renovation to cost around USD 25.6 million.

 Kaimana Beach

-Adjacent to the south of the Natatorium lies Kaimana Beach, a popular destination for the local resident Honolulu population of the Kaimuki, Manoa, Diamond Head and other surrounding communities.
+Adjacent to the south of the Natatorium lies Kaimana Beach, a popular destination for the resident Honolulu population of the Kaimuki, Manoa, Diamond Head and other surrounding communities.
 Kaimana is a sandy beach lined with palms with a lifeguard tower, showers and public parking.